 Runtimes¶

-A LanguageAgentRuntime is a cluster-scoped preset that packages the defaults for a specific agent type: container image, ports, workspace configuration, resource limits, probes, and init containers.
+A LanguageAgentRuntime is a cluster-scoped preset that packages the defaults for a specific agent type: container image, ports, resource limits, probes, and init containers.
 It is analogous to a Kubernetes StorageClass — admins install runtimes once, users reference them by name.

 How It Works¶